drlogout/iredmail-cli/Readme.md

 #### *update \[MAILBOX_EMAIL]*

-Update keep-copy and quota.
+Update keep-copy and quota.<br/>
-If mailboxes with forwardings should not keep a copy of the forwarded email use "--keep-copy no".
+If mailboxes with forwardings should not keep a copy of the forwarded email use "--keep-copy no".<br/>
-This is only possible if at least one forwarding for [MAILBOX_EMAIL] exists.
+This is only possible if at least one forwarding for [MAILBOX_EMAIL] exists.<br/>
-By default copies are kept in the mailbox.
+By default copies are kept in the mailbox.<br/>
-The quota of the mailbox could be set with this flag, e.g. "--quota 4096" (in MB).
+The quota of the mailbox could be set with this flag, e.g. "--quota 4096" (in MB).<br/>
 *Example:*

 ```bash